 Project 1: Design a Single-stage Personnel Survey

 Our primary goal is to equip survey researchers with the tools needed to design and weight survey samples.
 This chapter gives the first of several projects that mirror some of the complexities that are found in applied work.
 The task here is to determine the allocation of a single-stage sample to strata in a multipurpose survey.
-As you proceed through the following chapters in Part I, we suggest that you return to this chapter periodically, refresh your memory about the aims of Project 1, and think about how the methods in Chapters 3-6 can be used in the development of the sampling design.
+As you proceed through the following chapters in Part I of the book, we suggest that you return to this chapter periodically, refresh your memory about the aims of Project 1, and think about how the methods in Chapters 3-6 can be used in the development of the sampling design.

 Specification for the Study

 The Verkeer UltraValid (VUV) Corporation is preparing to conduct its bi-annual climate survey of employees in their Survey Division.
 The climate survey assesses employee satisfaction in various areas such as day-to-day work life, performance evaluations, and benefits.
-The VUV Senior Council has decided to administer the intranet survey only to a random sample of employees within the Survey Division because of the large increase of staff over the past two years.
-The council requires a report from your design team that specifies the total number of employees to be selected, as well as their distribution by the important characteristics noted below.
+The VUV Senior Council has decided to administer the intranet survey only to a random sample of employees within the Survey Division because this division has hired a large number of new employees over the past two years.
+The Senior Council requires a report from your design team that specifies the total number of employees to be selected, as well as their distribution by the important characteristics noted below.
 The Senior Council wishes the quality and precision of the estimates to be the same or better than the last survey.

 Three business units are contained in the Survey Division: (i) the Survey Research Unit (SR) houses both survey statisticians and survey methodologists; (ii) the Computing Research Unit (CR) contains programmers who support analytic and data collection tasks; and (iii) Field Operations (FO) is populated by data collection specialists.
 The Senior Council would like to assess the climate within and across the units, as well as estimates by the three major salary grades (A1-A3, R1-R5, and M1-3) and by tenure (i.e., number of months employed) within the units.
 However, the climate survey will only be administered to full- and part-time employees within these units.
 Temporary employees and contractors are excluded from the survey.